***Book Coaching Services Coming Soon!***

-What are your qualifications to be a professional editor?
+What are your qualifications to be a professional editor and book coach?

-I have a BA in English with a concentration in creative writing and a certificate from an intensive proofreading course that required a minimum of 90 percent to pass the final exam.
+I have a BA in English with a concentration in creative writing and am a certified proofreader.
 I am also a proud member of the Editorial Freelancers Association, where I continue to take editing-, writing-, and publishing-related courses and webinars to enhance, sharpen, and expand my knowledge and skills in the editing industry.

 Want proof of these claims and that I know my stuff?
 Check out my Qualifications or look through my Tips for Writers articles!

-Why should I choose you for my editor?
+Why should I choose you as my book coach and editor?

 If you want an editor who . . .

-🪶 Has freelance editing experience since 2020 with dozens of happy and repeat clients
+🪶 Has freelance editorial experience since 2020 with dozens of happy and repeat clients

 💌 Communicates clearly and regularly